-Alucon Public Company Limited established in Year 1961 and has developed a variety of aluminium packaging products.
+Alucon Public Company Limited was established in 1961 and has developed a variety of aluminium packaging products.
 Printing technology has been introduced to achieve beautiful prints and has collaborated on product development with Takeuchi Press Industries Co., Ltd., the major shareholder of Alucon, for long period.
-This makes Alucon a major producer in the world with production lines that can continuously support high-volume production orders and has a production capacity that can meet the needs of customers.
-In the past several years, the Company has sales volume up to 5 billion Baht.
-This is because the Company has built a good and long relationship with customers around the world and created satisfaction for customers as well as bringing new technology to develop products to satisfy the Company's customers continuously.
+This makes Alucon a major producer in the world with production lines that can continuously support high-volume production orders and a production capacity that can meet the needs of customers.
+In the past several years, the Company has had a sales volume of up to 6 billion Baht.
+This is because the Company has built a good and long relationship with customers around the world, created satisfaction for customers, and brought new technology to develop products to satisfy the Company's customers continuously.